When it comes to Italian wines, Franciacorta is one of the very few made from international grape varieties that I truly love.

 Try These If You Can Find Them

-For your first taste, I’ve profiled four wines below from four different styles: a Blanc de Blanc, a Satèn, a Rosé and a Cuvée.
+For your first taste, I’ve profiled four wines below from four different styles: an Extra Brut, a Satèn, a Rosé and a Cuvée.
 All of these were vinified to the level of Brut in terms of dryness, which is the most popular and marketable sweetness level.
 Of these styles, I really do not have a preference, because so many variables can go into each wine, particularly the blend.
 For instance, Franciacorta Rosé requires a minimum of 35% Pinot Nero and maximum 50% of Pinot Bianco, yet the Ronco Calino listed below is entirely Pinot Nero.

 These particular bottles may be difficult to find in the United States, with the exception of the Ca’ del Bosco, which is one of Franciacorta’s more famous and widely distributed wineries.
 Like other iconic DOCG-level appellations in Italy (such as Barolo and Brunello di Montalcino) the standards in Franciacorta are ridiculously high, so don’t worry too much about finding the “right bottle” to start off.
 The region as a whole is consistently excellent.